 Using ORCID helps funding organizations build a trusted research information infrastructure by asserting connections between individuals and the grants awarded to them.

 Understanding the impact of your funding programs is vital to your strategy, program design, and mission alignment.
 By embedding ORCID iDs in your funding workflows, you can reliably connect your grantees and funding programs, you can assert connections between individuals and the grants you award them, and you can save everyone time by reducing errors caused by manual data entry.

-Benefits of ORCID for funders
+Benefits of ORCID for funders and facilities

 Join your colleagues in a community of practice